apple/apple-llvm-infrastructure-tools/docs/index.rst

 ======================================================================

-This is a collection of tools for maintaining LLVM-project related infrastructure, including CI, automerging, monorepo transition, and others.
+This is a collection of tools for maintaining LLVM-project related infrastructure, including CI, automerging, and others.

 The documentation is broken down into several high-level groupings targeted at different audiences: